 The aim of keeping money in this account is not to earn interest, but to earn yourself insurance coverage.
 The UOB Lady’s Savings Account is a basic savings account that has an interest rate of 0.05% per annum.
 For reference, keeping $10,000 in this account will earn you $5 a year in interest.

-If you’re looking for something with more firepower, A.K.A. high-yield savings accounts, the DBS Multiplier, OCBC 360, UOB One, Standard Chartered JumpStart can earn you about 1% to 3.8% p.a. in interest.
-You can also consider insurance savings plans.
+If you’re looking for something with more firepower, A.K.A. high-yield savings accounts, the DBS Multiplier, OCBC 360, UOB One, Standard Chartered JumpStart can earn you up to 3% p.a. in interest.
+You can also consider insurance savings plans or cash management accounts.

 2. It is for women aged 16 and above only